LorenzoMase/AICryptojackingTrap/README.md

 ## How to Run the Project

 1. Place your data files in the `data` directory.
+2. Execute `pip3 install -r requirements.txt`
-2. Run the `main.py` script.
+3. Run the `main.py` script.
-3. Follow the prompts to:
+4. Follow the prompts to:
    - Train the model, or
    - Generate a test CSV.